-Bail bonds agents play a crucial role in the criminal justice system by providing a service to individuals who are unable to pay the full amount of their bail.
+Bail bonds companies play a crucial role in the criminal justice system by providing a service to individuals who are unable to pay the full amount of their bail.
 When an individual is arrested and charged with a crime, they have the option to post bail, which allows them to be released from jail until their court date.
 However, many people do not have the funds to pay the full bail amount, which is where bail bonds agents come in.

 When you go to a bail bond agent, the first thing they do is figure out whether it's a risk to help bail you out or if they can trust that you'll be honest with their dealings.
 They check things like background history, employment history, criminal history, and financial history.
 Usually, first-time offenders that have a low flight risk are an excellent catch for bondsmen.
 If they deem you worthy, they will pay off your 10% bail fee with a promise that you will pay the premium once the hearing has been completed.
 If a person doesn't show up to their court date, they will have to pay the full bail amount to the court, and because the bondsman paid the 10%, they are partially to blame if someone skips don't show.
 However, if this does happen, it gives the bondsman the legal right to arrest the person who has skipped bail.